adunkman/dunkman.me/_posts/2011-09-30-xmbc-and-hulu.md

 ---
-layout: article
+layout: blog
 title: XMBC and Hulu
-categories: articles
+summary: Hulu isn’t officially supported on XBMC (a set-top box-like media application) — but with a lot of careful hacking, it can be run.
+category: blog
+redirect_from:
+  - /articles/xmbc-and-hulu.html
 ---

 I recently installed "[XBMC Live](http://xbmc.org/)," the Ubuntu-based standalone Linux distribution of XBMC (a set-top box-like media application).
 If you’re familiar with [Boxee](http://boxee.tv), Boxee is based off XBMC.

-Getting Hulu up and running on XBMC isn’t the easiest, and there aren’t too many good guides available out there.
-Steps to get Hulu up and running follow.
+<p class="lede">Getting Hulu up and running on XBMC isn’t the easiest, and there aren’t too many good guides available out there.
+Steps to get Hulu up and running follow.</p>

 TLDR: Check the [summary](#summary) if you are impatient.
 This process is not for those unfamiliar with Linux.